RGranston/Project1/README.md

-# Required sodules to run the app.py
+# Required modules to run the app.py

 `pandas`